 - Limited to 2 admin-level users in this plan

 - 5% transaction fee for every course purchased

 - Includes features like coupon codes, drip course content & integrated email marketing.

 - Sell courses to an unlimited number of students @ $159 a month ($119 if billed annually)

 - 5 admin-level users can sell courses without any transaction fees in this plan

-- Includes every feature in the Basic plan, plus graded quizzes, certifications & integrated affiliate marketing.
+- Includes every feature in the Basic plan, plus graded quizzes, course completion certificates & integrated affiliate marketing.

 3. Business plan